Skip to content

 • prior experience in food hygiene

-For food handlers who prepare open, high-risk foods or handle food and have a supervisory role, it is suggested that they are instructed or trained to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Safety (Level 2) within 3 months of starting work.
-See Chartered Institute of Environmental Health: training courses for further information.
+For food handlers who prepare open, high-risk foods or handle food and have a supervisory role, it is suggested that they are instructed or trained to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Safety (Level 2) within three months of starting work.
+See Chartered Institute of Environmental Health: food safety training for further information.

-To book a Council training course, you can do so at Courses, workshops and vocational qualifications .
+To book a training course with us, see Courses, workshops and vocational qualifications .

 Food Standards Agency free training